-Once placed inside the vagina, the spermicide melts into a liquid that coats the vagina in order to set up a chemical barrier between the sperm and the cervix.
+Once placed inside the vagina, the spermicide melts into a liquid that coats the vagina in order to provide a chemical barrier between the sperm and the cervix.
 Spermicidal foams are more effective than creams or jellies.
 Not only is it possible to achieve a better distribution with foam, but foam adheres better to the vaginal walls and cervix.

 Vaginal contraceptive film needs to be in place in the vagina about 5 minutes prior to sexual intercourse in order to liquefy and become effective.